 During a July 22, 2016 status conference, Judge Gee gave the parties until August 19 to conduct additional settlement negotiations before Judge George H. King, the Chief Judge of the Central District of California.
 The parties filed a joint status report on July 29, 2016, indicating that they remained at odds on what scope of discovery was appropriate at that stage of proceedings.
 On August 12, 2016, the plaintiffs filed a motion to enforce the Agreement; a hearing on the motion was scheduled for September 16.
 On September 7, the defendants filed a motion for an evidentiary hearing; a hearing was scheduled for October 6.

 The parties had not reached a settlement by September 15, 2016.
-After oral argument on September 16 and a joint status report on September 26, the parties returned for oral argument on October 6.
-Judge Gee then scheduled an evidentiary hearing for January 30, 2017 on the issues of whether conditions at CBP facilities violate the Agreement, whether the Agreement requires defendants to make and record efforts to release minors from custody separate from the accompanying parent under certain circumstances, whether keeping minors in ICE Family Residential Centers for over 20 days violates the Agreement, and whether defendants have violated the Agreement by transferring minors who are represented by counsel without advance notice to their counsel.
+Judge Gee heard both oral argument and evidence on several dates that followed, focused on the issues of whether conditions at CBP facilities violate the Agreement, whether the Agreement requires defendants to make and record efforts to release minors from custody separate from the accompanying parent under certain circumstances, whether keeping minors in ICE Family Residential Centers for over 20 days violates the Agreement, and whether defendants have violated the Agreement by transferring minors who are represented by counsel without advance notice to their counsel.

 After briefing, on January 20, 2017, Judge Gee issued an order that the defendants were in breach of the Flores Agreement, by denying minors in removal proceedings the right to a bond redetermination hearing before an Immigration Judge in every case.
 Judge Gee disagreed with defendants' argument that the 2002 Homeland Security Act and 2008 Trafficking Victims Protection Reauthorization Act superseded the bond-hearing provision of the Flores Agreement.
 Rather, Judge Gee agreed with the plaintiffs that savings clauses of these statutes preserve the relevant provision of the Agreement, which provides a right to bond hearings not addressed by the HSA or TVPRA.
 Consequently, Judge Gee granted the plaintiffs' motion to enforce HHS's compliance with the bond-hearing provision of the Flores Agreement.

-After issuing an order (dated January 24, 2017) sustaining many of the defendants' evidentiary objections and overruling a few, on January 30, 2017, the Court held an evidentiary hearing on the plaintiffs' May 19, 2016 motion to enforce the Agreement.
-On February 6, 2017, plaintiffs briefed relevant issues, asserting that defendants were not required to place class members in expedited removal proceedings or subject them to "mandatory detention," and that an expedited removal order is not a final order of deportation or exclusion.
+After issuing an order (dated January 24, 2017) sustaining many of the defendants' evidentiary objections and overruling a few, on January 30, 2017, the Court held another evidentiary hearing, on the plaintiffs' May 19, 2016 motion to enforce the Agreement.
+Plaintiffs argued that defendants were not required to place class members in expedited removal proceedings or subject them to "mandatory detention," and that an expedited removal order is not a final order of deportation or exclusion.